 Military Macaw (Ara Militaris)

-The military macaw is not the greatest talker and is rarely interested in petting or cuddling.
+The military macaw isn’t the best talker and is rarely interested in petting or cuddling.
 Remember this if you have young children, as this is one of the more naturally nippy parrot species.

-Aggression becomes increasingly likely if the military macaw senses stress in a human, as this bird frequently mirrors the mood of its owners and considers itself a protector of a home.
+Aggression becomes increasingly likely if the military macaw senses stress in a human, as it frequently mirrors the mood of its owners and considers itself a protector of a home.

 Catalina Macaw, aka Rainbow Macaw (Ara Ararauna x Ara Macao)